jennlai95/T1A3_Terminal_application/readme.md

 Tested the application using Pytest and Monkeypatch to create a mock function to assert the results.
 This is in test_user.py

+Used unittest to assert the expect result for main menu when choosing to exit (choosing choice 5)

 # R16 	Utilise source control throughout the development of the application by:
 - making regular commits (at least 20 commits) with a commit message that summarises the changes